evanslaton/TaskMaster/README.md

 * Thursday 1/31/2019 - Removed corpse code (from Lab 40) and allowed users to save projects and tasks to Firebase
 * Friday 2/1/2019 - Dealt with gitignore issues
 * Saturday 2/2/2019 - Users can add tasks to a projects and everything is stored in Firebase
-* Sunday 2/3/2019 - Made progress towards allowing users to assign tasks to themselves or other users, verified that hint, labelFor and focusable attributes were used in all applicable cases, updated documentation
+* Sunday 2/3/2019 - Made progress towards allowing users to assign tasks to themselves or other users, verified that hint, labelFor and focusable attributes were used in all applicable cases, created .apk file, updated documentation

 ## Resources
 * http://androidkt.com/database-relationships/